 Each country seems to have its own unique New Years celebrations, with different customs for ensuring health, wealth, happiness, and luck in the coming year.

-So let’s take a look at some of the more interesting New Year traditions around the world, and see how people will be ringing in 2019.
+So let’s take a look at some of the more interesting New Year traditions around the world and see how people will be ringing in the next year.
 Who knows?
 Maybe we can find something fun along the way to adopt into our own New Year celebrations.

 - Celebrate the New Year At Home